PranayDhanuka1/myPortfolio/Readme.md

 # My Portfolio

-This is my portfolio site which i am making as a prerequirest for tanay prataps development course
+This is my portfolio site which I am making as a prerequirest for Tanay Pratap's development course.